 This page is about uhf, ultra high frequency, televison reception with indoor antennas.
 Many web sites say that outdoor antennas are always better than indoor antennas, but I have been living in rented housing for a long time and did not figure outdoor antennas were an option.
 I believe many neighborhoods today have restrictions that forbid outdoor antennas.
-So I will focus on indoor antennas, but give you links to sites on the outdoor antennas.
-One is Stallions Satellite and Antenna and the other is WTIU, a PBS station in Indiana.
-This second link simply goes to their web site you will have to use their search box to search for "UHF reception" to find the page on UHF reception.
+So I will focus on indoor antennas, but give you a links to a site on the outdoor antennas.
+WTIU, a PBS station in Indiana.
+This link simply goes to their web site you will have to use their search box to search for "UHF reception" to find the page on UHF reception.

 Frankly the rest of this page is obsolete, it was great in its day but its day has passed I tried three antennas and that comparison was the basis for this web page.
 However that was years ago before broadcast television went digital.
 I have not had a TV that could get broadcast television for years, so I am not familiar with the situation now.
 I watch my TV on the Internet, often at Hulu.

 I thought the best of the three is the General Electric Optima TV Antenna.
 When I first tried the Optima antenna I was really blown away.
 So often you plug in an antenna and see little improvement, but this made a night and day difference compared to my old set top antenna.
 At least one UHF channel that was very marginal came in very strong.
 We also had difficulties with channel six that largely disappeared.
 In the flat disk they have what they call "Passive Microwave Circuitry" They say it is revolutionary.
 At any rate I was very impressed by the results.